The Ancient Art of Incense: A Global History of Fragrance and Ritual

 This post explores the fascinating history of incense, tracing its roots from ancient rituals to modern mindfulness practices.
 We'll look at how it evolved in various cultures, how it was made, and why its scent continues to resonate today.

-What Is Incense and how is incense made?
+What Is Incense and How Is Incense Made?

 Incense is any plant-based material that releases fragrant smoke when burned.
 Traditionally, it's made of aromatic resins, barks, roots, herbs, and oils.
 It can appear in many forms: sticks, cones, coils, powders, or raw resins.